stkprog/yt-to-ft-playlists/README.md

 ## Possible Errors and Issues
 Listed in this segment are a few errors I've encountered when trying to extract playlist data using _yt-dlp_.
 So far I've tested the program using a few playlists with video counts ranging from 5 to 1500.
 Below that you can find more info on using cookies.

+These errors do not not hinder the program from running, but your playlists might not have been transferred 100% correctly.
+The error entries are output at the end of execution so you can investigate which videos failed to be loaded.

 ### Unavailable videos
 The following errors occur when trying to access videos that have become unavailable due to copyright claims, TOS violations or other (unspecified) reasons, as well as videos that have been privated by the owner.
 Unfortunately, neither _yt-dlp_ or I can do anything about this.
 ```